 - God,- who determines my every breath, if you are FOR me, who shall I fear?
 I know that Holiness takes away fear.

 - Holiness allows me to step forward, to begin listening, ready to answer His call-ready to speak, to reach out, to make a difference in my family, my relationships, my community, in my world.

 - But it begins with my confession.
 I lay down my pride, longing to tell you Father, that my greatest desire is to be your child, your reflection, living “Your Holiness” before others…empowered by The Holy Spirit each day.

 That’s the real secret friends.
 You cannot do this alone…but you don’t have to!
 The God of the entire universe, Creator, Holy One…is FOR you.
 He’s holding you up, empowering, and cheering you on!

 Holiness is not the destination- it’s the “work of a moment yet the “work of a lifetime”(General John Gowans).
 This is the beginning of a lifelong freedom and passion.
 The Apostle Paul said, “Not that I have already obtained all this, or have already been made perfect, but I press on to take hold of that for which Christ Jesus took hold of me” (Philippians 3:12).

 Boots on the Ground:

 Leader: Hand out small pieces of paper to each student, who will write out areas of their life that they “want” to give back to God.
-A beautiful and visual illustration would be in the construction of a small wooden cross perhaps a few feet tall laid upon a table in the room where you meet (or perhaps laid on the alter at the corps).… in which students individually take hammer in their own hands and nail these folded pieces of paper to the cross.
-They are never to be read-opened or shared, but prayed over. (burned maybe…never to be taken back).
+A beautiful and visual illustration would be in the construction of a small wooden cross perhaps a few feet tall laid upon a table in the room where you meet (or perhaps laid on the altar at the corps).… in which students individually take hammer in their own hands and nail these folded pieces of paper to the cross.
+They are never to be read-opened or shared but prayed over. (burned maybe…never to be taken back).

 End in Prayer: Prayers for God to have complete control of thoughts, words, actions, futures…for holiness.